-- 6.3 Other key points to consider as stated in the Tongoane case are as follows: - The tagging of Bills before Parliament must be informed by the need to ensure that provinces fully and effectively exercise their appropriate role in the process of considering national legislation that substantially affects them.
-Paying less attention to the provisions of a Bill once its substance, or purpose and effect, has been identified undermines the role that provinces should play in the enactment of national legislation affecting them. - To apply the "pith and substance" test to the tagging question, therefore undermines the constitutional role of the provinces in legislation in which they should have a meaningful say, and disregards the breadth of the legislative provisions that section 76(3) of the Constitution requires to be enacted in accordance with the section 76 procedure. - 6.4 In light of the Tongoane matter, we are of the view that the Bill falls within the functional area of "Agriculture", listed in Part A to Schedule 4 of the Constitution, which is an area of concurrent national and provincial legislative competence.
+- To apply the "pith and substance" test to the tagging question, therefore undermines the constitutional role of the provinces in legislation in which they should have a meaningful say, and disregards the breadth of the legislative provisions that section 76(3) of the Constitution requires to be enacted in accordance with the section 76 procedure. - 6.7 In light of the Tongoane matter, we are of the view that the Bill falls within the functional area of "Agriculture", listed in Part A to Schedule 4 of the Constitution, which is an area of concurrent national and provincial legislative competence.
 In accordance with section 76(3)-

-"A Bill must be dealt with in accordance with the procedure established by either subsection (1) or subsection (2) if it falls within a functional area listed in Schedule 4...".
+"A Bill must be dealt with in accordance with the procedure established by either subsection (1) or subsection (2) if it falls within a functional area listed in Schedule 4 ".

-The Bill should be dealt with in accordance with the section 76(1) or (2) process, since it also affects the provinces to a large extent.

-6.5 The State Law Advisers and the Department of Agriculture, Forestry and Fisheries are further of the opinion that it is not necessary to refer this Bill to the National House of Traditional Leaders in terms of section 18(1)(a) of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003), since it does not contain provisions pertaining to customary law or customs of traditional communities.
+- 6.8 The Bill should be dealt with in accordance with the section 76(1) or (2) process, since it falls within the functional area of Schedule 4 and 5 of the Constitution. - 6.9 We are also of the opinion that it is not necessary to refer this Bill to the National House of Traditional and Khoi-San Leaders in terms of section 39(1)(a) of the Traditional and Khoi-San Leadership Act, 2019 (Act No. 3 of 2019), since it does not contain provisions pertaining to traditional or Khoi-San communities or pertaining to customary law or customs of traditional or Khoi-San communities or provisions pertaining to any matter referred to in section 154(2) of the Constitution.